6612-01-AI/AI-Powered-Sudoku/README.md

 For more details on setup and usage, please see the sections below.

+## Files Overview
-## GUI.py: Manages the graphical user interface for user interaction and puzzle display.
+GUI.py: Manages the graphical user interface for user interaction and puzzle display.

 metrics_performance.py: Analyzes and reports performance metrics of the solver, such as average time and recursive calls.

 solver_IDS.py: Implements the Sudoku solver using Iterative Deepening Search (IDS) to solve puzzles.